RonanChance/LifeStack/README.md

 # Blockchain Powered Web-Application, LifeSTACK:

 ### Goal:
-Create a web application that queries a MongoDB Atlas database to find local air pollution data... all powered with blockchain technology!
+Create a WebApplication that allows users to have a comfortable and safe homepage for their browser.
+LifeStack gives users the chance to store notes, read inspirational quotes, and find health recommendations specific to them.
+All this, with the comfort of data privacy granted by the magic of a decentralized blockstack identity!

 ### Result:
 Users will find out the recommended healthy living habits for their area, learn how they can improve their community, and be given the contact information of local officials.